-This was a cross-sectional, multicenter study and the subjects were from the outpatient hemodialysis units of the following tertiary hospitals: Central Luzon Doctors' Hospital, Jecsons' Medical Center, and Ramos General Hospital in Tarlac City Philippines.
+This was a cross-sectional, multicenter study with the participants coming from outpatient hemodialysis units of the following tertiary hospitals: Central Luzon Doctors' Hospital, Jecsons' Medical Center, and Ramos General Hospital in Tarlac City, Philippines.
 The survey was conducted from June to October 2021.
-Included were end-stage renal disease (ESRD) patients who are more than 18 years old and undergoing regular HD.
-Excluded were those unable to answer the questionnaire, patients with cognitive impairment, patients who did not provide consent, critically ill, and those who recently underwent abdominal surgical procedures in the last three months.
+Included were ESRD patients > 18 years old and undergoing regular HD.
+Excluded were those unable to answer the questionnaire, patients with cognitive impairment, patients who did not provide consent, critically-ill, and those who underwent abdominal surgical procedures in the last three months.